recklesslabs/recklesslabs.co/src/index.md

 ## [Wicked Craniums](https://wickedcranium.com/)

 We discovered the world of NFT collectibles in April 2021 and built a (very passionate) community around the Wicked Craniums collection.
 Since our launch in June, we have been busy contributing back through various drops, collabs, and novel on-chain innovations like NFT-to-NFT staking.

+With Wicked Craniums, we're working on multiple fronts: Metaverse, Alternative culture and Music, and a social platform called the [Cradle](https://wickedcraniumcradle.com/)

 ## Iota